There’s this oxymoronic notion running in our culture that one must simplify to live a happy life.

 Or so we thought.

 I purposefully didn’t purchase a new home, in a new neighbourhood, in the new city we were to be living in, because I couldn’t spite my first home like that.

 If I was to simplify, it would have to fit my fantasy of simplicity.

 We bought an old home with decades of stories in it its walls.
 But smaller, of course, minus the eighteen foot entryway, minus the granite, minus the sidewalk remarks of holy smokes, who lives there?

-This house had stories: it was the same age as one my grandma.
+This house had stories: it was the same age as one my grandmas.
 It might even have entertained the Prime Minister back in the sixties because his Justice Minister had lived there.
-Once upon a time, another family that lived there for thirty years.
+Once upon a time, another family had lived there for thirty years.
 Once upon a time, a theatre producer lived there.
 If these walls could talk, they could write their own theatre production.

-So when we began to simplify our lives, we pulled out old totes of baby clothes and decide just how many saved onesies was cute and how many saved onesies was mommy hoarding.
-We found totes of fifteen year nursing school notes when IVs had different procedures, babies didn’t co-sleep and even if I did return to nursing, I wouldn’t be consulting these aged resources, so to the garbage they went.
+So when we began to simplify our lives, we pulled out old totes of baby clothes and decide just how many baby onesies was cute and how many baby onesies was mommy-hoarding.
+We found totes of fifteen year nursing school notes when IVs had different procedures, babies didn’t co-sleep, and even if I did return to nursing, I wouldn’t be consulting these aged resources, so to the garbage they went.

 I discovered I was an organized hoarder.
 You know you’re an organized hoarder when…